NYU-RTS/rts-docs/docs/hpc/08_ml_ai_hpc/03_pytorch_on_hpc_mulit_gpu.md

 # Multi-GPU Training with PyTorch: Distributed Data Parallel (DDP)

 :::info
-This was adaped from [Princeton University Multi-GPU Training with PyTorch](https://github.com/PrincetonUniversity/multi_gpu_training)
+This was adapted from [Princeton University Multi-GPU Training with PyTorch](https://github.com/PrincetonUniversity/multi_gpu_training)
 :::

 One should always first try to use only a single GPU for training.
 This maximizes efficiency.
 There are two common reasons for using multiple GPUs when training neural networks: